Guide · April 2, 2026 · 13 min read

 Choose Your Prompts

-Planway's initial tracking revealed they were invisible for use-case queries like "best tool for sprint planning."
-That gap wouldn't have surfaced if they'd only tracked branded and comparison prompts.
+Planway's initial tracking revealed a gap.
+They were invisible for use-case queries like "best tool for sprint planning."
+That wouldn't have surfaced tracking only branded and comparison prompts.

 Set Your Tracking Frequency